 Brands might create the perfect space for gallon-jug storage on your refrigerator door, but consider how quickly you will use highly perishable foods before storing them here.
 Why?
 Consider the temperature fluctuations of this region of the refrigerator.

-Accordingly, produce like broccoli, asparagus and apples benefit from colder temperatures located near the rear, while corn and berries — for example — benefit from the warmest spot in the refrigerator, so choose those for the front.
+Accordingly, produce like broccoli, asparagus and apples benefit from colder temperatures located near the rear.
+Corn and berries benefit from the warmest spot in the refrigerator, so choose those for the front.

-I arrange washed greens between paper towels to absorb excess moisture and seal them in punctured plastic bags.
-I’m not sure how “official” this is, but it’s allowed me to eat salad leftovers for two days before.
+Arrange washed greens between paper towels to absorb excess moisture and seal them in punctured plastic bags.

 4. Don’t pass gas

 Ethylene gas, that is.
 Foods like apples, peaches and pears produce ethylene, a gas that kick-starts ripening, which can cause premature aging in some fruits and damage in others.
-Avoid storing ethylene-producing foods near others sensitive to it (see list here) or keep them in a plastic bag to contain the gas.
+Avoid storing ethylene-producing foods near others sensitive to it, or keep them in a plastic bag to contain the gas.